nyelidl/pKaNET_Cloud/README.md

 ## **A focused, clean tool:**
 **Just pKa prediction → protonation → 3D structure generation**, ready to run directly in the cloud. 🚀

+---

+*This code is part of the DFDD project.*